hodgestar/earthstar-control-software/README.rst

 Implemented ideas
 -----------------

+* Fixed out-by-one error in segment endpoints when rendering worms.
 * Added support for white LEDs in effectbox and simulator doesn't break in the presence of the white LEDs.
 * Add sparkle animation.